Distribution Regression in Duration Analysis: an Application to Unemployment Spells: The effect of unemployment benefits on unemployment duration

 Figure \ref{fig.amde.liquidity} reports the average effects of a 10\% increase in UI benefits on the unemployment duration distribution in each of the four subsamples.
 The solid lines are the point estimates and the dark and light shaded areas are the 90\% bootstrap pointwise and simultaneous confidence intervals, respectively.

 The results show interesting heterogeneity of UI benefits effects with respect to liquidity constraint proxies.
 For those workers with net wealth above the median, an increase in UI benefits has no statistically significant effect on the unemployment duration distribution, except for $ t=\left\{ 17,18\right\} $.
 Thus, for those workers who are not constrained (and, therefore, for whom the liquidity effect is approximately zero), the moral hazard effect seems to be close to zero.
 On the other hand, for those workers with net wealth below the median, an increase in UI benefits is associated with lower probabilities of finding a job.
 The conclusion using mortgage as a proxy for liquidity constraint is qualitatively the same.
-Note that our analysis suggests that the AMDE of an increase of UI is non-monotone across the unemployment duration distribution, highlighting the flexibility of the DR approach.
-Indeed, the proportional hazard specification is rejected at the usual significance levels in each subsample.
+Note that our analysis suggests that the ADME of an increase of UI is non-monotone across the unemployment duration distribution, highlighting the flexibility of the DR approach.
+Indeed, using our proposed test for all slope coefficients being constant, the proportional hazard specification is rejected at the 10\% significance levels in each subsample.

+In other to further highlight that the effect of UI benefits on unemployment duration is different depending on whether a worker is likely to be liquidity constrained or not, in Figure \ref{fig.amde.het.liquidity} we plot the difference of the estimated ADME between liquidity constrained and not-liquidity constrained workers, together with their pointwise and simultaneous confidence bands.
+Panel (a) suggests that UI benefits have a more negative effect on workers with net wealth below the median than on wealthier workers, and that this difference is statistically significant at the 10\% level.
+Panel (b) reveals a qualitatively similar pattern when one compared workers with mortgage with those without mortgage, though the magnitude of this difference is less pronounced (but we can still reject the null hypothesis that the effects are the same, at the 10\% significance level.)

-Overall, our results provide suggestive evidence that UI benefits have a non-monotone effect on the unemployment duration distribution and that such an effect varies whether workers are likely to be liquidity constrained or not.
+Taken together, our results provide suggestive evidence that UI benefits have a non-monotone effect on the unemployment duration distribution and that such an effect varies whether workers are likely to be liquidity constrained or not.
 More precisely, our results suggest that the effect of UI on unemployment duration is larger for liquidity constrained workers.
-Through the lens of the theoretical results of \cite{Chetty2008}, our findings suggest that an increase in UI benefits affects unemployment duration not only through moral hazard but also because of a \textquotedblleft liquidity effect.\textquotedblright
+Through the lens of the results of \cite{Chetty2008}, our findings suggest that an increase in UI benefits affects unemployment duration not only through moral hazard but also because of a \textquotedblleft liquidity effect.\textquotedblright